 Short term health insurance plans also know as Temporary Health Insurance plans provide medical coverage for a limited period of time.
-People who are transitioning between jobs or who are temporarily without health insurance may need to purchase a short term medical insurance plan for that brief period.
-Short-term health insurance plans typically provide coverage from 30 days up to 180 days.
+People who are transitioning between jobs or who are temporarily without medical insurance may need to purchase a short term medical insurance plan for that brief period.
+Short-term insurance plans typically provide coverage from 30 days up to 180 days.
 Certain plan do provide coverage up to 365 days

 How Short-Term Health Insurance Policies Work?

-Short-term health insurance plans have a policy maximum of up to $2 million and may have limited benefits in comparison to long-term health insurance policies.
+Short-term health insurance plans have a policy maximum of up to $2 million and may have limited benefits in comparison to long-term major medical insurance policies.
 Each provider offers different budget options, varying in the deductible and coinsurance percentage you pay.
 Plans with higher deductibles and fewer benefits will have a lower monthly premium.

 Who Needs Short-Term Health Insurance?